kevintruong/til/Pipe/Pipes,-Part-2:-Pipe-programming-secrets.md

 ----

 Unnamed pipes (the kind we've seen up to this point):
-* live in memory (do not take up any disk space)
+-live in memory (do not take up any disk space)
-* are a simple and efficient form of inter-process communication (IPC)
+-are a simple and efficient form of inter-process communication (IPC)

 that is useful for streaming data and simple messages.